Welcome

 Lowfield Heath Windmill

-The official website dedicated to the preservation and
+The official website dedicated to the preservation of the Mill

-Next open day Sunday 11th May 2pm to 5pm (2025 National Mills Weekend)
+Next open day Sunday 29th June 2pm to 5pm

 For information within our local area and the wider community please also see below.